pranphy/sita/README.md

-# SITA
-SImple Terminal Application
+# SImple Terminal Application

 ## Description
 This is a terminal emulator written in C++.
 This is a GPU-accelerated terminal application that hopes to render complex scripts like Devanagari nicely.

 Demo
 ![](screenshot.png)